geerlingguy/acquia-cloud-vm/README.md

   1. Visit http://local.cloudvm.com/phpmyadmin (or substitute another vhost configured in `config.yml`).
   2. If prompted for a login, log in using the MySQL root credentials (`root`/`root` by default, or whatever password you chose in `config.yml`).

+## Using the built-in Apache Solr server

+Apache Solr 3.6.2 is installed by default, and two example search cores (`core0` and `core1`) are created.
+You can access solr via http://local.cloudvm.com:8983/solr/, and in the Drupal Solr server configuration, connect with the URL http://local.cloudvm.com:8983/solr/core0/ (for `core0`).
+To get the core to work with Apache Solr Search Integration or Search API Solr, copy the module's solr configuration files into `/opt/solr/cores/core0/conf/`.

+Whenever you make changes to the Apache Solr configuration (adding/removing cores, changing config, etc.), you need to restart Tomcat so the changes will take effect: `sudo service tomcat6 restart`.

 ## Using XHProf to Profile Code